SKGleba/PSP2-batteryFixer/README.md

 1) Install the VPK with VitaShell
 2) Start the batteryFixer app
 3) Follow the instructions displayed on your Vita screen.
+	- If you don't see any text, and your vita doesn't power off after 5 seconds, press START.
+	- batteryFixer also creates a log file in ```ur0:temp/batteryFixer.log```.

 # Credits
 	- Xerpi for plugin loader and baremetal loader/sample